cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - In all classic algorithms where the alphabets of the text documents play a role, the used alphabet is the one handled in the common dialog "Text Options".
-So the tranparency and usability is clearly improved:
+So the transparency and usability are clearly improved:
   When entering a key, you now can see at once which method is adapted, because each according key-entry dialog contains the additional button "Text options", which directly leads to the dialog "Text Options"